A Unified Framework for Lifted Training and Inversion Approaches: Lifted training of neural networks

 \subsection{Lifted Contrastive Learning in the Unified Framework}

-In~\cite{zach2019contrastive} the authors validate drawbacks of the classical formulation of the lifted approach~\cite{askari2018lifted} which suffers from biases towards learning the linear regime of an activation function.
+In~\cite{zach2019contrastive} the authors discuss limitations of the classical lifted formulation~\cite{askari2018lifted}, in particular its bias towards learning the linear regime of the activation function.
 To address this limitation, they introduce a contrastive training objective, defined by the difference between two energy functions.
 In this section, we follow the original formulation in~\cite{zach2019contrastive} and consider MLP networks with ReLU nonlinearity, apart from the last layer where the activation $\actfct_J$ is taken as identity.
 Given a single input $\obs_i$ to the network, the feed-forward computations can be approximated by minimising the following convex objective:

 This objective function concerns only the auxiliary variables and is ``label'' free since it does not dependent on the ground-truth $\var_i$.
 At this stage, this energy is therefore not influenced by training targets and is referred to as the \textit{free energy}.
 In other words, for fixed $\theta$, the computations of hidden activations of the network via a forward pass can be determined as minimisers of $E(\Gvar_i|\theta)$.
 We call $\check{\Gvar}_i := \argmind{\Gvar_i} E(\Gvar_i|\theta)$ the free (energy) solution.
 For a single training sample, the classical lifted training scheme can therefore be reformulated as a min-min problem, i.e. minimising an energy $\mathcal{E}_0(\theta)$ over network parameters $\theta$, which is itself a minimised energy with respect to $\Gvar_i$,

-In particular, the authors consider $\loss$ takes the form of an indicator function $\chi_{\boldsymbol{0}}(\cdot)$.
+In particular, the authors consider $\loss$ to take the form of an indicator function $\chi_{\boldsymbol{0}}(\cdot)$.
 Under this assumption, the inner minimisation objective with respect to $\Gvar_i$ can be expressed as